Subspace stabilisers in hyperbolic lattices: Introduction

 \section{Introduction}

-Let $\HH^n$ be the real hyperbolic $n$--space and $G = \PO_{n,1}(\R) = \Isom(\HH^n)$ be its isometry group.
-Here and below a \textit{hyperbolic lattice} is a discrete subgroup of $\Isom(\HH^n)$ having finite covolume with respect to the Haar measure on $G$ or, equivalently, admitting a fundamental polytope of finite volume.
+Let $\HH^n$ be the real hyperbolic $n$-space and $G = \mathbf{PO}_{n,1}(\R) = \Isom(\HH^n)$ be its isometry group.
+Here and below a \textit{hyperbolic lattice} is a discrete subgroup of $\Isom(\HH^n)$ having finite covolume with respect to the Haar measure or, equivalently, admitting a fundamental polytope $P\subset \mathbb{H}^n$ of finite volume.
 In addition, a lattice is called \textit{uniform} if it is cocompact or, equivalently, it admits a compact fundamental polytope.
-Otherwise, a lattice is called \textit{non--uniform}.
+Otherwise, a lattice is called \textit{non-uniform}.

 Given a lattice $\Gamma < G$, the associated quotient space $M = \HH^n/\Gamma$ is a finite volume \textit{hyperbolic orbifold}.
-It is a manifold when $\Gamma$ is torsion--free.
+It is a manifold when $\Gamma$ is torsion-free.

-In this paper we attempt to give a more particular description of totally geodesic immersed subspaces of hyperbolic orbifolds and manifolds $\HH^n/\Gamma$, with $\Gamma$ being a lattice in $G$.
-Our special interest lies with the cases of \textit{arithmetic, quasi--arithmetic} \cite{Vin67} and \textit{pseudo--arithmetic} \cite{EM20} lattices.
-Their exact definitions, as well as other properties and results that we shall essentially use, will follow in Section~\ref{prelim}.
+In this paper we attempt to give a more particular description of finite volume totally geodesic immersed suborbifolds ({\itshape totally geodesic subspaces}, for short) of hyperbolic orbifolds and manifolds $\HH^n/\Gamma$, with $\Gamma$ being a lattice in $G$.
+Our special interest lies with the cases of \textit{arithmetic}, \textit{quasi-arithmetic} and \textit{pseudo-arithmetic} lattices \cite{Vin67,EM20}.
+Their exact definitions, as well as other properties and results that we shall essentially use, will follow in Section~\ref{sec:prelim}.

-We shall distinguish three types of arithmetic lattices that provide an exhaustive description of all arithmetic lattices in $\PO_{n,1}(\R)$.
-Essentially, \textit{type I} arithmetic lattices come from admissible quadratic forms, \textit{type II} arithmetic lattices come from skew--Hermitian forms (or, equivalently, Hermitian forms), and \textit{type III} arithmetic lattices comprise one exceptional family in $\PO_{3,1}(\R)$ and another in $\PO_{7,1}(\R)$ (cf. Section~\ref{prelim}).
+We shall distinguish three types of lattices that provide an exhaustive description of all arithmetic lattices in $\mathbf{PO}_{n,1}(\R)$.
+Essentially, \textit{type-I} arithmetic lattices come from admissible quadratic forms, \textit{type-II} arithmetic lattices come from skew-Hermitian forms (or, equivalently, Hermitian forms) over quaternion algebras, and \textit{type-III} arithmetic lattices comprise one exceptional family in $\mathbf{PO}_{3,1}(\R)$ and another in $\mathbf{PO}_{7,1}(\R)$ (the so-called ``trialitarian lattices'', cf. Section~\ref{sec:type3}).